-- Reaffirming, establishing or expanding on personal career plans, goals and objectives. - Increased motivation and enthusiasm for current role and career direction. - Pro-active management of career, communicating a desire for increased responsibilities or change in role. - Greater identification of potential opportunities and ability to identify and attain the required skill set necessary for career advancement. - Increased exposure and recognition within the workforce, particularly to senior management, by highlighting the positive contributions. - Increased personal and professional networks. - Wider knowledge base through sharing of group experiences across different disciplines.
+- Reaffirming, establishing or expanding on personal career plans, goals and objectives - Increased motivation and enthusiasm for current role and career direction - Pro-active management of career, communicating a desire for increased responsibilities or change in role. - Greater identification of potential opportunities and ability to identify and attain the required skill set necessary for career advancement - Increased exposure and recognition within the workforce, particularly to senior management, by highlighting the positive contributions - Increased personal and professional networks - Wider knowledge base through sharing of group experiences across different disciplines opportunities.
+These groups offer important connections for women employees, especially when they may not exist within the organisation.